NSHipster/articles/2018-11-05-language-server-protocol.md

-this week's article will take a look at what problem the Language Server Protocol solves, how it works, and what it's long-term impacts may be.
+this week's article will take a look at what problem the Language Server Protocol solves, how it works, and what its long-term impacts may be.

 ---